-- 2.8 The meeting may wish to recall that MIDANPIRG/12 was informed that European Space Agency and GNSS Supervisory Authority already completed their study which was the only study on GNSS (EGNOS extension) in the MID Region.
-In this regard Saudi Arabia informed the MIDANPIRG/12 meeting on the institutional issues that need to be tackled. - 2.9 The PBN GNSS TF/3 meeting was informed that Ranging Integrity Monitoring Stations (RIMS) for EGNOS extension has been installed in Egypt (Alexandria fully operational) and in Abu-Simbel under installation, while under feasibility study in Jordan. - 2.10 Furthermore, it was brought to the attention of the PBN GNSS TF/3 meeting that SBAS Implementation in Regions ACAC and ASECNA (SIRAJ) project is being pursued by Arab Civil Aviation Commission (ACAC). - 2.11 The meeting may wish to recall that IATA does not support Satellite Base Augmentation Systems (SBAS) as IATA users already invested in Aircraft Based Augmentation Systems (ABAS) Avionics. - 2.12 The PBN GNSS TF/3 meeting noted that ICAO 37th General Assembly held in Montreal 28 September to 08 October 2010, adopted Resolution A37-11 Performance Based Navigation global goals superseding assembly resolution A36-23.
+- 2.8 MIDANPIRG/12 meeting was apprised that European Space Agency and GNSS Supervisory Authority already completed their study which was the only study on GNSS (EGNOS extension) in the MID Region.
+In this regard Saudi Arabia informed the MIDANPIRG/12 meeting on the institutional issues those needs to be tackled which are still under consideration. - 2.9 The PBN/GNSS TF/4 meeting was informed that Ranging Integrity Monitoring Stations (RIMS) for EGNOS extension has been installed in Egypt (Alexandria fully operational) and in Abu-Simbel under installation, while under feasibility study in Jordan. - 2.10 The meeting may wish to recall that IATA does not support Satellite Base Augmentation Systems (SBAS) as IATA users already invested in Aircraft Based Augmentation Systems (ABAS) Avionics.

-2.13 Based on the above, the PBN GNSS TF/3 meeting reviewed and updated the Strategy for the implementation of GNSS in the MID Region and agreed to the following Draft Conclusion:
+- 2.11 ICAO 37th General Assembly held in Montreal 28 September to 08 October 2010, adopted Resolution A37-11 Performance Based Navigation global goals superseding assembly resolution A36-23. - 2.12 Based on the above, the PBN GNSS TF/4 meeting reviewed and updated the Strategy for the implementation of GNSS in the MID Region.
+The meeting is requested to endorse the following Draft Conclusion emanating from PBN/GNSS TF/4 meeting:

-DRAFT CONCLUSION 3/4: STRATEGY FOR THE IMPLEMENTATION OF GNSS IN THE MID REGION
+DRAFT CONCLUSION 4/6: STRATEGY FOR THE IMPLEMENTATION OF GNSS IN THE MID REGION

-That, the Strategy for implementation of GNSS in the MID Region be updated as at Appendix A (to this working paper), to the Report on Agenda Item 7.
+That, the Strategy for implementation of GNSS in the MID Region be updated as at Appendix A to this working paper.

-- 2.14 The PBN GNSS TF/3 meeting noted that the Secretary of the Navigation Systems Panel (NSP) has coordinated the revision of the GNSS Manual (Doc 9849) by sending list of hurdles and requesting additional hurdles from ICAO regions, to ensure that the revised manual meets the goal of supporting GNSS implementation at national level.
-In this regard the meeting was updated on the revised version of Doc 9894, which has been presented at NSP Working Group of the Whole Meeting in Montreal, 09-18 November 2010. - 2.15 The PBN GNSS TF/3 meeting was of the view that GNSS activities need to be enhanced in the MID Region.
+- 2.13 The PBN GNSS TF/4 meeting noted that the Secretary of the Navigation Systems Panel (NSP) has coordinated the revision of the GNSS Manual (Doc 9849) by sending list of hurdles and requesting additional hurdles from ICAO regions, to ensure that the revised manual meets the goal of supporting GNSS implementation at national level.
+In this regard the meeting was updated on the revised version of Doc 9849, which has been presented at NSP Working Group of the Whole Meeting in Montreal, (09-18 November 2010) and published. - 2.14 The PBN GNSS TF/4 meeting was of the view that GNSS activities need to be enhanced in the MID Region.
 Accordingly, the meeting encouraged MID States to conduct GNSS studies, workshops and seminars, since GNSS is the only sensor that supports all PBN navigation specification.
 The meeting developed the survey as at Appendix B to this working paper, to assess the level of GNSS implementation.
+The meeting is requested endorse the following Draft Conclusion emanating from PBN/GNSS TF/4 meeting: